cebpLab/Deep-Pose-Tracker/README.md

 With these changes, you can now run the program.
 The outputs will be saved in the `outputs` folder with the `pose` subfolder in it, which is defined in the `base_out_dir` variable.
 You can change the folder names, but that is optional.

+## Support
+1. If you are using DPT and find any issue that needs to be solved, please feel free to email us mentioning the issue.
+2. If you want to use DPT, but are having difficulties in installing the packages or understanding the workflow (annotation, training and prediction), please do not hesitate to reach out to us.
+We will be happy to help you.
+3. If you have labelled data, but want hardware support to train the model, we will be happy to do that for you.

 ## Acknowledgements
 - [Ultralytics](https://www.ultralytics.com/) for [YOLO](https://docs.ultralytics.com/), such a wonderful package with all the features, and making it all open-source.
 - [Roboflow](https://roboflow.com/) for annotations support.

+## Contact us
+Contact us through this email address: rati@iiserb.ac.in